astro-mat/PP3_V2/README.md

 ## User Stories

-- ### As a first time user, I want to:
+- ### As a first time user, I want:

-- I wish to quickly grasp the game's instructions.
+- to quickly grasp the game's instructions.

-- I want a game that is both simple and enjoyable to play.
+- A game that is both simple and enjoyable to play.

-- I seek the option to exit the game whenever I choose.
+- The option to exit the game whenever I choose.

-- I want the ability to play another round once the current game concludes.
+- The ability to play another round once the current game concludes.

 ## Flowchart